Haakon IV: Background and childhood

 In the saga, Haakon is described as bright and witty, and as being small for his age.
-When he was three years old, Haakon was captured by the bagler but refused to call the bagler king Philip Simonsson his lord (he nonetheless came from the capture unharmed).
-When he learned at the age of eight that King Inge and his brother Earl Haakon the Crazy had made an agreement of the succession to the throne that excluded himself, he pointed out that the agreement was invalid due to his attorney not having been present.
+When he was three years old, he was captured by the Baglers but refused to call the Bagler king Philip Simonsson his lord (he nonetheless came from the capture unharmed).
+When he learned at the age of eight that King Inge Bårdsson and his brother Earl Haakon the Crazy had made an agreement for the succession to the throne that excluded himself, Haakon pointed out that the agreement was invalid due to his attorney not having been present.
 He subsequently identified his attorney as "God and Saint Olaf."
 Haakon was notably the first Norwegian king to receive formal education at a school.
 From the late civil war era, the government administration relied increasingly on written communication, which in turn demanded literate leaders.
-When Haakon was in Bergen under the care of Haakon the Crazy, he started receiving education from the age of seven, likely at the Bergen Cathedral School.
+When Haakon was in Bergen under the care of Haakon the Crazy, he began his education at the age of seven, likely at the Bergen Cathedral School.
 He continued his education under King Inge at the Trondheim Cathedral School after the Earl's death in 1214.
 Haakon was brought up alongside Inge's son Guttorm, and they were treated as the same.
 When he was eleven, some of Haakon's friends provoked the king by asking him to give Haakon a region to govern.
-When Haakon was approached by the men and was urged to take up arms against Inge, he rejected it in part because of his young age and its bad prospects, as well as because he believed it would be morally wrong to fight Inge and thus split the birkebeiner.
+When Haakon was approached by the men and was urged to take up arms against Inge, he rejected it in part because of his young age and its bad prospects, as well as because he believed it would be morally wrong to fight Inge and thus split the Birkebeiner.
 He instead said that he prayed that God would give him his share of his father's inheritance when the time was right.